Observer bias: Examples

-Examples of observer bias extend back to the early 1900’s.
-One of the first recorded events of apparent observer bias was seen in 1904, with the case of “Clever Hans”.
-Clever Hans was a horse, whose owner, Wilhem Von Olson, claimed could perform arithmetic equations.
+Examples of observer bias extend back to the early 1900s.
+One of the first recorded events of apparent observer bias was seen in 1904, with the case of "Clever Hans".
+Clever Hans was a horse whose owner, Wilhem von Olson, claimed could solve arithmetic equations.
 Von Olson would ask Clever Hans a series of questions involving arithmetic functions, and the horse would appear to answer by tapping its hoof with the numbered answer.
 This example was investigated by the psychologist Oskar Pfungst, and it was found that when the horse was nearing the correct number of taps, the owner would subconsciously react in a particular way, which signalled to Clever Hans to discontinue his tapping.
 This only worked, however, when the owner himself knew the answer to the question.
-This is an example of observer bias, due to the fact that the expectations of Von Olson, the horses’ owner, were the cause of Clever Hans actions and behaviours, resulting in faulty data.
+This is an example of observer bias, due to the fact that the expectations of von Olson, the horse's owner, were the cause of Clever Hans actions and behaviours, resulting in faulty data.

 One of the most notorious examples of observer bias is seen in the studies and contributions of Cyril Burt, an English psychologist and geneticist who purported the heritability of IQ.
 Burt believed, and thus demonstrated through his research because of his observer bias, that children from families with lower socioeconomic status were likely to have lower levels of cognitive abilities when compared with that of children from families with higher socioeconomic status.
 Such research and findings had considerable impacts on the educational system in England throughout the 1960s, where middle- and upper-class children were sent to elite schools while the children from the lower socioeconomic demographic were sent to schools with less desirable traits.
-Following Burt’s death, further research found that the data in Burt’s studies was fabricated, which was presumed to be a result of his observer bias and the outcomes he was intending to find through his studies.
+Following Burt's death, further research found that the data in Burt's studies was fabricated, which was presumed to be a result of his observer bias and the outcomes he was intending to find through his studies.